Saturday, December 06, 2008

 Today the koa was blooming.

-.
+After my hike, on the way down to town, Hawaii Public Radio, was playing Tristan und Isolde, the very end.
 I'm not much of an opera fan.
 I've never been to the opera.
 All I'd heard of Tristan was the prelude and the love duet.
 I'd never heard Isolde's aria at the end, which is more or less the duet without Tristan.
 Anyway, maybe the tiring walk had opened my up emotionally, because the beauty of the piece hit me hard.
 When it hit its climax, I was close to tears.
 Ambushed by a piece of music 150 years old.

 2 comments: